shun-liang/yt2doc/README.md

 ### Ignore chapters from source

-Sometimes, the chaptering of the video/audio at the source does not segment the material in the way you are happy about.
+Sometimes, the chaptering of the video/audio at the source does not segment the content in the way you are happy about.
 You can ask yt2doc to ignore the source chaptering by

 ```
 yt2doc --video <video-url> --ignore-chapters --segment-unchaptered --llm-model <model-name>